AlishanNaqvi/CryptoBuddy/README.md

 ## ✨ Features

-- **Real-time Market Data**: Stay updated with live prices, historical trends, and market movements powered by [CoinGecko API].
+- **Real-time Market Data**: Stay updated with live prices, historical trends, and market movements powered by [CoinAPI.io].
 - **Portfolio Management**: Track your holdings and visualize their performance over time.
 - **Interactive Charts & Analytics**:
   - Line and area charts powered by `recharts` for market trends.